moldis-group/qm9nmr/index.md

 ***

-### ML models trained on QM9NMR
+## ML models trained on QM9NMR

-See details in [Ref-3](https://arxiv.org/abs/2510.05623) for accurate ML models trained on the QM9NMR dataset.
+[MLQM9NMR](https://github.com/moldis-group/mlqm9nmr) is package with KRR-ML models trained on the QM9NMR dataset.
+For more details, see [Ref-3](https://arxiv.org/abs/2510.05623).

 ***